France: Domestic Corporate Taxation

 Withholding Taxes on Incoming Dividends

-As a member of the EU France is governed by the provisions of the EU's Parent-Subsidiary directive, whose effect is that where a French holding company controls at least 10% (reduced from 15% on January 1, 2009) of the shares of an EU subsidiary for a minimum period of 12 months any dividends remitted by the EU subsidiary to the French holding company are free of withholding taxes.
+As a member of the EU, France is governed by the provisions of the EU's Parent-Subsidiary Directive.
+Where a French holding company controls at least 10% (reduced from 15% on 1 January 2009) of the shares of an EU subsidiary for a minimum period of 12 months, any dividends remitted by the EU subsidiary to the French holding company are free of withholding tax.

-Where the provisions of this directive do not apply (or where anti-avoidance provisions are in place) French holding companies can rely on an extensive network of double taxation treaties the effect of which is to obtain a reduction in withholding tax rates on dividends remitted to France from the subsidiary jurisdiction.
+Where the provisions of the Directive do not apply (or where anti-avoidance provisions are in place) French holding companies can rely on an extensive network of double taxation treaties the effect of which is to obtain a reduction in withholding tax rates on dividends remitted to France from the subsidiary jurisdiction.

 France has over 110 double taxation treaties in place.
 The greater a country's network of double taxation treaties the greater its leverage to reduce withholding taxes on incoming dividends.
 An elaborate network of double taxation treaties is thus a key factor in the ability of a territory to develop as an attractive holding company jurisdiction.